pyta-uoft/website/index.md

 ### No name in module (E0611) {#E0611}

-This error occurs when you are trying to access a variable from an imported module, but that variable name could not be found in that referenced module.
+This error occurs when we are trying to access a variable from an imported module, but that variable name could not be found in that referenced module.

 ~~~~ {include="E0611_no_name_in_module"}
 ~~~~